superduper-io/superduper/docs/cluster.rst

 Setting up a SuperDuperDB cluster
 *********************************

-The exact setup of your SuperDuperDB cluster will depend on the requires of the use-cases you plan to execute with the cluster.
+The exact setup of your SuperDuperDB cluster will depend on the use-cases you plan to execute with the cluster.
 Factors to consider will be:

 - Latency